 Driving a vehicle for business exposes both the business itself, and its employee vehicles and drivers, to significant financial risks that might come up when accidents occur.
-Every vehicle and driver pose accident risks to every other vehicle and driver they encounter, and if an accident is the business’s fault, then they might have to use their commercial auto liability insurance to pay for the damage they caused.
-It’s important for every commercially-insured vehicle to have this coverage.
+Every vehicle and driver poses accident risks to every other vehicle and driver they encounter, and if an accident is the business’s fault, then they might have to use their commercial auto liability insurance to pay for the damage they caused.
+It’s important for every commercially insured vehicle to have this coverage.
 However, additional protection called commercial umbrella insurance may be necessary.
 Here’s how your commercial auto and commercial umbrella policies can work together.

 Commercial Auto Liability Insurance